glassleo/Breadcrumbs/README.md

 - Add missing quest objectives for a few specific quests to the world map
 - Add additional points of interest like portals and profession trainers to the world map
 - Fixes a Blizzard bug that leaves Legion bonus objectives stuck on your map after leveling past 50
-- Options are available where you can choose which features you want to use
+- Options to choose which features you want to enable

 ## Screenshots